 Iconic electric guitar amps have shaped the sound of generations of rock, blues, and metal.
-Amps are the lifeblood of any guitarist’s tone.
+They are the lifeblood of any guitarist’s tone.
 Slash sounds like Slash not only because of his technique or his signature Les Paul, but also because of his Marshall JCM 2555.
 An amp gives character and depth to your sound.
-A good amplifier can lift your playing to the next level, adding an extra level to your music.
-A lousy amp will do just the opposite, making you sound muffled and muddy.
+A good amplifier can lift your playing to the next level, adding an extra dimension to your music.
+A lousy amp will do just the opposite, making you sound muffled, muddy, and grating.

-You might have heard terms like “EQ,” “solid-state,” “cabinet” or “gain,” but what does any of that mean?
+You might have heard terms like “EQ,” “solid-state,” “cabinet” or “gain,” but what does any of that really mean?
 If you’re a beginner, it’s easy to get confused.
 If you spend enough time fiddling around, you’ll learn about the parts of the amp through first-hand experience.
-However, because you didn’t take the time to learn it correctly, there will still be holes in your understanding.
+However, because you didn’t take the time to learn it ‘correctly’, there might still be holes in your understanding.
 We’ve created this guide to give you the whole picture.

 First, as a necessary pre-requisite, check out our Electric Guitar Beginner’s Guide if you haven’t already.
 You’ll learn about the history and parts of the electric guitar.
-After you’ve absorbed that information and have a solid understanding of how a guitar works, you’ll have a clearer picture of what an amp does to your guitar’s tone.
+After you’ve absorbed that information and have a solid understanding of how a guitar works, come back here and learn all about amplifiers!

 Quick History of the Electric Guitar Amplifier

 The history of the guitar amplifier begins a few years before the invention of the electric guitar.
 If you remember from our Electric Guitar guide, being heard was something of an issue for guitarists that played in bands in the early 1900s.
-Drowned out by the rest of the rhythm section, no one could hear the guitarist.
-There had to be a better way for the guitarist to stand out.
+Drowned out by the rest of the rhythm section, no one could hear the poor guitarist.
+There had to be a better way to stand out in a loud band.

 During the early 1900s, the mechanics of manipulating electricity to create sound was well understood and implemented in fairly common devices like the radio and telephone.
 Microphone and speaker systems for public address and movie theaters were becoming commonplace, but these were far too large and expensive for the average musician of the time.